danmacklin/erlang_cep/README.md

 6. Test, test and test again
 7. Some more stress tests.
 8. Support more window types.
-9. Each window currently has its own Javascript VM.
+9. Each window currently has it's own Javascript VM.
 As the number of VM's increases this could cause issues.
 10. Enhance the API so that users can write Row and Reduce functions in erlang.
 Make sure that these functions are dynamically loaded.
 11. Create a REST API through which users can add / mutate windows, and row / reduce functions.